sparkflows/sparkflows-docs/docs/databricks/admin-guide/troubleshooting/index.rst

 When the workflow is executed, nothing shows up in Fire
 -----------------------------------------

-One problem might be that the ``postback URL`` is not configured right in Fire Insights under Administration/Configuration.
+One problem might be that the ``postback URL`` is not configured right in Sparkflows under Administration/Configuration.

-The other problem can be that the machine running Fire Insights is not accessible from the Databricks Cluster.
-Test connectivity to the Fire Insights machine from Databricks.
+The other problem can be that the machine running Sparkflows is not accessible from the Databricks Cluster.
+Test connectivity to the Sparkflows machine from Databricks.

 Connectivity from Databricks to Fire postback URL can be done in Databricks via Notebooks using the telnet command.